timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 ### BPMN semantics

-The Maude module is linked in the section [Maude specification](https://github.com/timKraeuter/Towards-behavioral-consistency-in-multi-modeling/blob/main/README.md#maude-specification-1).
+The Maude module is linked in the artifacts section [Maude specification](https://github.com/timKraeuter/Towards-behavioral-consistency-in-multi-modeling/blob/main/README.md#maude-specification-1).

 ### Check behavioral consistency

-The Maude module is linked in the section [Maude specification](https://github.com/timKraeuter/Towards-behavioral-consistency-in-multi-modeling/blob/main/README.md#maude-specification-1).
+The Maude module is linked in the artifacts section [Maude specification](https://github.com/timKraeuter/Towards-behavioral-consistency-in-multi-modeling/blob/main/README.md#maude-specification-1).

 # State space explosion
 A description how to run the **Maude benchmark** can be found [here](./artifacts/maude/benchmark/maudeBenchmark.md), while the description for the **Groove benchmark** can be found [here](./artifacts/graphGrammars/grooveBenchmark.md).